-Data centre managers who have spent the past few years consolidating their infrastructure might be forgiven for wondering if edge computing, and the accompanying edge data centre, is little more than a bad joke.
+Data Center managers who have spent the past few years consolidating their infrastructure might be forgiven for wondering if edge computing, and the accompanying edge data center, is little more than a bad joke.

-The consolidation of data centres over the years has made perfect sense, helping reduce IT and data centre real estate, while improving resource usage efficiency and financial savings.
+The consolidation of data centers over the years has made perfect sense, helping reduce IT and data center real estate, while improving resource usage efficiency and financial savings.

-But as businesses become more reliant on the ability to transfer data rich files across locations, the need for more localised IT and data centre resources has grown with it.
-Enter the rise of “edge data centres”.Living on the edge
+But as businesses become more reliant on the ability to transfer data rich files across locations, the need for more localised IT and data center resources has grown with it.
+Enter the rise of “edge data centers”.

-Well, it’s likely to be smaller than your consolidated, centralised data centre and situated nearer to the end users.
+Well, it's likely to be smaller than your consolidated, centralised data center and situated nearer to the end users.